-Nine years after graduating from medical school and getting my license to practice medicine, two years since I finished training to be a neurosurgeon, and one year since I completed my pediatric subspecialty training abroad, yet I was, still, just at the beginning.
-My work as a teacher would usually keep me preoccupied, however I had only recently concluded my biochemistry review for students preparing to take the physician licensure examination.
+Nine years had passed since I graduated from medical school and got my license to practice medicine, two years since I finished residency to become a neurosurgeon, and one year since I completed my pediatric subspecialty training abroad, yet I was, still, just at the beginning.
+My work as a teacher would usually keep me preoccupied—I had only recently concluded my biochemistry review for students preparing to take the physician licensure examination.
 My neuroanatomy classes for first year medical students were not due to start until a couple of months later.
-Though I refused to admit it, anxiety was welling up.
+Though I refused to admit it, anxiety was building up.

-I knew I had to temper expectations, having heard similar stories from classmates and friends.
+I knew I had to moderate my expectations, having heard the same story from classmates and friends.
 Pagalingan magbilang ng butiki sa kisame ng clinic.
 I should even consider myself lucky; I had one patient on my first day.

 Being a first-generation doctor, I had to start from scratch.
 My parents are not doctors.
 No one among my immediate maternal and paternal relatives is a doctor.
 My family cannot afford to buy shares of stocks in private hospitals.
 After finishing specialty and subspecialty training, I did not have a clinic to take over and neither did I have practice privileges waiting to be used.
 As to which course my neurosurgical career would take, whether things would pan out after I obtained my diplomate certificate at the end of last year, there was no way to be certain.
 Where to begin?
 How to begin?
 I was on my own.

 Was it right to stay in the Philippines to practice medicine?
-In my case, was it the right decision to come back?
-What happens if things do not work out as I had envisioned as an idealistic, young Filipino doctor?
+Was it the correct decision to come back after my fellowship training?
+What happens if things do not work out as I had envisioned then as an idealistic, young Filipino doctor?

-My worth as a physician has been reduced to an envelope of photocopied diplomas, licenses, and certificates, which I carry around as I do courtesy calls to senior neurosurgeons, turn up for interviews, and apply for a consultant position at different hospitals.
-Residency and fellowship training open doors of opportunities, but they do not necessarily mean patients will come rushing in.
+Back in Manila, my worth as a physician has been reduced to an envelope of photocopied diplomas, licenses, and certificates, which I carry around as I do courtesy calls to senior neurosurgeons, turn up for interviews, and apply for a consultant position at different hospitals.
+Residency and fellowship trainingopen doors of opportunities, but they do not necessarily mean patients will beat a path to your door.
 That is the caveat.

 I had to learn the intricacies of Philippine taxation, PhilHealth, and setting up a clinic.
 My secretary would teach me how to charge professional fees, something I still feel uncomfortable discussing with my patients’ families.
 It was a moment of triumph, holding up my completed income tax return, which I filed on my own because I wanted to save on accountant fees.
 I compute every single peso I shell out for my clinics.

 One good thing going for me is that I have been able to save money while I was training abroad.
 I earn a decent income when I teach in medical schools, too.
-Living in laid back Melbourne for a year has taught me to enjoy the slowness of things.
-Everybody is in a hurry to achieve something or to become someone, that we forget to be thankful for what we have in the now.
+Living in laid back Melbourne for a year taught me to enjoy the slowness of things.
+Everybody is in such a hurry to achieve something or become someone, that we forget to be thankful for what we have in the now.
 We are always where we are meant to be.

 More than ever, I would turn to my consultants for advice.
 I realized that although peers are conveniently available for sharing daily frustrations, it is wisdom that comes with age and experience that helps one make the right decisions.